How to succeed at TV interviews – By Roz Morris, Managing Director, TV News London Ltd

 So – to look your best on TV – here’s the summary on how best to succeed at TV interviews :

 Don’t slouch, don’t swivel and don’t lean to one side on one arm of a chair

 Don’t put your head on one side

 Don’t look worried

 Look confident and pleased to be there

-To find out more watch Roz’s Tips video below or email us on firstname.lastname@example.org
+To find out more on how to succeed at TV interviews watch Roz’s Tips video below or email us on firstname.lastname@example.org